Pompeo seeks 'global coalition' against Iran in Middle East

 "They know precisely how to find us," Pompeo said.

-It was a week of topsy-turvy pronouncements on US policy toward Iran that careened between the bellicose, the conciliatory and back again after Iran shot down an American military drone and boasted it would not bow to Washington's pressure.
+It was a week of topsy-turvy pronouncements on US policy toward Iran that careened between the bellicose, the conciliatory and back again after Iran shot down the US military drone and boasted it would not bow to Washington's pressure.

+Iran's naval chief said on Monday that Tehran is capable of shooting down other US drones.

+The semi-official Tasnim news agency carried Rear Admiral Hossein Khanzadi's warning made during a meeting with a group of defence officials.

 TRT World spoke to Nader Hashemi of the University of Denver for his take on the issue.